vonagam/ash_jason/README.md

 end
 ```

-By default encodes all non-private fields (attributes/relationships/aggregates/calculations) with loaded non-nil values.

 ### Configuration

+The process to get data for json happens with three steps:
+- Pick keys from a record.
+- Merge some fixed values.
+- Customize a result.

+By default only first step happens and it picks all non-private fields (attributes, relationships, aggregates,
+calculations) with loaded non-nil values.

 For configuration there is an optional `jason` dsl section: